Cato, a Tragedy: Influence on American Revolution

-Not long after the American Revolution, Edmund Burke quotes the play as well in his Letter to Charles-Jean-Francois Depont, expanded the following year into Reflections on the Revolution in France: "The French may be yet to go through more transmigrations.
+Not long after the American Revolution Edmund Burke quoted the play in a Letter to Charles-Jean-Francois Depont, expanded the following year into Reflections on the Revolution in France: "The French may be yet to go through more transmigrations.
 They may pass, as one of our poets says, 'through many varieties of untried being,' before their state obtains its final form."
-The poet in reference is, of course, Addison and the passage Burke quoted is from Cato (V.i.
-II): "Through what variety of untried being,/Through what new scenes and changes must we pass!"
+The quotation is from Cato (V.i.
+II): "Through what variety of untried being,/Through what new scenes and changes must we pass!".